CUMLSec/trex/README.md

 ## Introduction

 Trex is a tool to match semantically similar functions based on transfer learning.
-It extends Roberta encoder with masked language modeling objective [1] by supporting multi-field inputs and outputs.

 ## Installation
 We recommend `conda` to setup the environment and install the required packages.

 First, create the conda environment,

-`conda create -n trex python=3.7 numpy scipy scikit-learn`
+`conda create -n trex python=3.8 numpy scipy scikit-learn`

 and activate the conda environment: